Anne O'Hare McCormick

 Anne O'Hare McCormick (16 May 1880 – 29 May 1954) was an English-American journalist who worked as a foreign news correspondent for The New York Times.
 In an era where the field was almost exclusively "a man's world", she became the first woman to receive a Pulitzer Prize in a major journalism category, winning in 1937 for correspondence.
-Her husband's job led to frequent travels abroad, and her career as a journalist became more specialized.

-In 1921, she approached The New York Times about the prospect of becoming a freelance contributor from Europe.
-In 1936, she became the first woman to be appointed to the editorial board of the Times.
-Her dispatches from Europe that year were recognized with the Pulitzer Prize in 1937.
+In 1936, she became the first woman to be appointed to the editorial board of the Times, where she began a regular column on foreign policy in 1937.

-In 1939, with World War II imminent, McCormick spent five months in 13 different nations, speaking with both political leaders and ordinary citizens in reporting the growing crisis.
-She was reported to have spent time with President Franklin D. Roosevelt discussing policy.
-For her reporting during World War II, the War Department honored McCormick in 1946 with a campaign medal in recognition of "outstanding and conspicuous service with the armed forces under difficult and hazardous combat conditions."
-Also in 1946, McCormick was selected to represent the US as a member of the first delegation to the UNESCO conference at the United Nations.
+Prior to World War II, McCormick interviewed almost all important world leaders, including Italian Prime Minister Benito Mussolini, Adolf Hitler, Joseph Stalin, Winston Churchill, and U.S. President Franklin D. Roosevelt.
+During the war, she served on the Advisory Committee on Postwar Foreign Policy, preparing foreign policy recommendations for President Roosevelt.
+With her foreign policy column, her position on the Times editorial board and her vast experience with interviewing world leaders, she became an influential political analyst in journalism along with Walter Lippmann and Dorothy Thompson, she became an influential political analyst in journalism.

 Early life

 McCormick was born in Wakefield, England on 16 May 1880, to parents Thomas J. O'Hare and Theresa Beatrice (née Berry), the first of three children.
 She moved to the United States shortly after birth, and lived in Massachusetts before settling in Columbus, Ohio.
 Her father deserted the family in 1894.
 She was educated at the College of Saint Mary of the Springs, which was then a high school.
 When it became a four-year college, they gave her the first of her 17 honorary degrees.
 She never attended university.

 After her graduation in 1898 as valedictorian, the family moved to Cleveland, where McCormick's mother sold her book, Songs at Twilight, and both of them became associate editors for the Catholic Universe Bulletin.
 Anne O'Hare married Dayton businessman Francis J. McCormick, Jr. (1872–1954), an importer and executive of the Dayton Plumbing Supply Company, on 14 September 1910.
 They settled in a Dayton house called "Hills and Dales," which they left in the 1930s to take up residence in the Gotham and then the Carlyle hotel in New York City, when not traveling in Europe.
+The import-export business of her husband and her career coincided well together.
+At first, she travelled with him until her assignments became too demanding to follow her husband.
+He retired and travelled with her while arranging all their affairs.